shahafMordechay/Gitask/README.md

 ## Gitask Hooks
 Gitask supports pre and post hooks for specific actions.<br>
 These hooks allow you to execute custom scripts before or after an action is performed.
 This can be useful for automating additional custom actions.<br>
-**Note:** The 'configure' command does not support hooks.

 Hooks are automatically executed by Gitask when the corresponding action is performed.
-If a hook script fails, the action will stop, and an error message will be displayed
+If a hook script fails, the action will stop, and an error message will be displayed.

 ### Configuring Hooks
 Hooks can be configured in the Gitask configuration file.
 Each action can have a *pre* and/or *post* hook defined.